Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

         |ELF| -> elfcorehdr, it is created in second kernel after crash.
         +---+

-        Note: Memory from 0 to the boot memory size is used by second kernel
+        Note: Memory from 0 to the woke boot memory size is used by second kernel

                    Fig. 2

-Currently the dump will be copied from /proc/vmcore to a new file upon user intervention.
+Currently the woke dump will be copied from /proc/vmcore to a new file upon user intervention.
 The dump data available through /proc/vmcore will be in ELF format.
-Hence the existing kdump infrastructure (kdump scripts) to save the dump works fine with minor modifications.
-KDump scripts on major Distro releases have already been modified to work seamlessly (no user intervention in saving the dump) when FADump is used, instead of KDump, as dump mechanism.
+Hence the woke existing kdump infrastructure (kdump scripts) to save the woke dump works fine with minor modifications.
+KDump scripts on major Distro releases have already been modified to work seamlessly (no user intervention in saving the woke dump) when FADump is used, instead of KDump, as dump mechanism.

-The tools to examine the dump will be same as the ones used for kdump.
+The tools to examine the woke dump will be same as the woke ones used for kdump.

 How to enable firmware-assisted dump (FADump):